vg-json-data/sm-json-data/strats.md

   * _clearsObstacles_: An array containing the ID of obstacles that will be cleared by executing this strat (if they are not already cleared).
   * _resetsObstacles_: An array containing the ID of obstacles that will be reset (i.e. returned to their original state) by executing this strat.
   * _comesThroughToilet_: Indicates whether this strat is applicable if the Toilet comes between this room and the other room.
+  * _comesInHeated_: Indicates whether this strat is applicable if coming from a heated room without heat protection.
   * _gModeRegainMobility_: Indicates that this strat allows regaining mobility when entering with G-mode immobile.
   * _bypassesDoorShell_: Indicates that this strat allows exiting without opening the door.
   * _unlocksDoors_: An array describing possible doors that can be unlocked as part of this strat.